udaysidhu99/thecharttoppers/README.md

 ## Usage
 To execute the code, please make sure to reference the Python Notebook from  `code/`  and the processed datasets from  `dataset/`.

-The code will first run the imports of the needed Python packages above, then reference the files from `dataset/`, clean and transform the datasets from `dataset/` , merge the dataframes, and run the visualizations and charts at the end.
+The code will first run the imports of the needed Python packages above, then reference the files from `dataset/`, clean and transform the files from `dataset/` , merge the dataframes, and run the visualizations and charts as documented in the main notebook in `code/`.

 ## Project Structure
 The folder structure for this project is structured into three:
 1. `raw_datasets/`, which contains most of the original, unmodified datasets from various sources.
 These files are then manually processed via Excel and are stored in the `datasets/` folder.
-2. `datasets/`, which contains the processed files via Excel, as well as some raw datasets which are only processed via Python.
+2. `datasets/`, which contains the processed files via Excel, as well as some raw datasets which were only processed via Python.
 The datasets processed via Python are cleaned using the Main Python Notebook.ipynb in `code `.
-3. `code/`, which contains the Main Python Notebook code for further cleansing of the datasets, as well as the Exploratory Data Analysis and Visualizations for the project.
+3. `code/`, which contains the main notebook for further cleansing of the datasets, and more importantly, the Exploratory Data Analysis and Visualizations for the project.

 ### Raw Data (raw_datasets/)
 The folder `raw_datasets/` include some of the original, unmodified datasets.
 These files were manually cleaned and transformed using Excel, due to the difference in structure and file type.
 The processed versions of these files are then stored in `datasets/`.